-For those reading that already suffer with Sever’s disease, below you will find some nice tips to help manage your injury.
-Combining these tips with treatment from the team at Robina Physio should speed your recovery and get you out of pain faster.
+If you’re already suffering from Sever’s disease, you will find some nice tips to help manage your injury below.
+Combining these tips with treatment from the team at Robina Physio on the Gold Coast should speed your recovery and get you out of pain faster.
 Although not mentioned below, rest from the aggravating activity is often very helpful but it’s important the return to sport is done correctly otherwise the condition is highly likely to return.

 Calf Foam Roller Release: Aim for 30-50 rolls on each leg, especially after training and competition.
 (Pic from Telehab)